ASVAB Practice Test Free

 Inertia: Inertia is an object's inherent resistance to changes in its state of motion or rest.

-Friction: Friction is the force that opposes the motion of two surfaces sliding or trying to slide across each other
+Friction: Friction is the force that opposes the motion of two surfaces sliding or trying to slide across each other.

-15. General Science - Sample Question
+ASVAB General Science Question 3

 Which of the following is NOT a mammal?